docQodly/docs/docs/language/EntitySelectionClass.md

 :::

 If a locked entity is encountered during the execution of `.drop()`, it is not removed.
-By default, the method processes all entities of the entity selection and returns non-droppable entities in the entity selection.
+By default, the function processes all entities of the entity selection and returns non-droppable entities in the entity selection.
 If you want the method to stop execution at the first encountered non-droppable entity, pass the `dk stop dropping on first error` constant in the *mode* parameter.

 #### Example

 Example without the `dk stop dropping on first error` option:

 ```4d
- var $employees; $notDropped : cs.EmployeeSelection
+ var employees, notDropped : cs.EmployeeSelection
- $employees:=ds.Employee.query("firstName=:1";"S@")
+ var info : Text
+ employees=ds.Employee.query("firstName=:1","S@")
- $notDropped:=$employees.drop() // $notDropped is an entity selection containing all the not dropped entities
+ notDropped=employees.drop() // notDropped is an entity selection containing all the not dropped entities
- If($notDropped.length=0) //The delete action is successful, all the entities have been deleted
+ If(notDropped.length==0) //The delete action is successful, all the entities have been deleted
-    ALERT("You have dropped "+String($employees.length)+" employees") //The dropped entity selection remains in memory
+    info="You have dropped "+String(employees.length)+" employees" //The dropped entity selection remains in memory
  Else
-    ALERT("Problem during drop, try later")
+    info="Problem during drop, try later"
  End if
 ```

 Example with the `dk stop dropping on first error` option:

 ```4d
- var $employees; $notDropped : cs.EmployeeSelection
+ var employees, notDropped : cs.EmployeeSelection
- $employees:=ds.Employee.query("firstName=:1";"S@")
+ var info : Text
+ employees=ds.Employee.query("firstName=:1","S@")
- $notDropped:=$employees.drop(dk stop dropping on first error) //$notDropped is an entity selection containing the first not dropped entity
+ notDropped=employees.drop(dk stop dropping on first error) //notDropped is an entity selection containing the first not dropped entity
- If($notDropped.length=0) //The delete action is successful, all the entities have been deleted
+ If(notDropped.length==0) //The delete action is successful, all the entities have been deleted
-    ALERT("You have dropped "+String($employees.length)+" employees") //The dropped entity selection remains in memory
+    info="You have dropped "+String(employees.length)+" employees") //The dropped entity selection remains in memory
  Else
-    ALERT("Problem during drop, try later")
+    info="Problem during drop, try later"
  End if
 ```